The Blue Knight

 - possession and battle with mystic forces like Simon Magus

-His primary hand guns fire ghost bullets that vanish after striking their target, leaving no trace or form of physical existence, save for the injury or destruction of their intended victims.
+- His primary hand guns fire "ghost" bullets that vanish after striking their target, leaving no trace or form of physical existence, save for the injury or destruction of their intended victims.
+According to Mordecai Chalk "There are many tales in the lore of ghostly swords, spears, even accounts of ghostly bayonet attacks in backwoods Vermont.
+If ectoplasmic blades are conceivable, then why not ectoplasmic bullets?"

 Part of the Blue Knight's fearful and mysterious imagery is enhanced since we still lack definite evidence in regards to whether his powers come from supernatural forces, or are the skilled detective techniques of a clever police officer.
 Perhaps it is a combination of the two.
 If it is the latter, then where do the special weaponry/engineering skills end and the supernatural aspects begin?